-Crews respond to early-morning house fire near Plank Road
+Neighbors say five people lived in home deemed 'total loss' after early-morning house fire

 BATON ROUGE - Fire crews responded to an early-morning house fire near Plank Road early Tuesday morning.

 The fire was first reported to be happening on Brady Street off Plank Road shortly before 5 a.m.
 Tuesday.
+The blaze was reportedly under control around 20 minutes later.

+The Baton Rouge Fire Department said the home would be a total loss, but no injuries were reported.
+The BRFD said neighbors told them five people lived in the home, but the fire department is working to confirm that.

 Trending News